TrellixVulnTeam/swahilipython_SCMU/Doc/extending/newtypes_tutorial.rst

    >>> del l

 In this example, we create a list that contains itself.
-When we delete it, it still has a reference from itself.
+When we delete it, it still has a reference kutoka itself.
 Its reference count doesn't drop to zero.
 Fortunately, Python's cyclic garbage collector will eventually figure out that the list is garbage and free it.